-- The Will names your executor, the person who will dissolve your estate after you die.
+- names your executor, the person who will dissolve your estate after you die.

-- The Will names your beneficiaries, who will receive portions of your estate based upon your documented wishes.
+- names your beneficiaries, who will receive portions of your estate based upon your documented wishes.

-- The Will may also define who will take charge of minor children in the event of your death.
+- may also define who will take charge of minor children in the event of your death.